Operation David: Planning

 In January 1940, in the Mechelen incident, a German aircraft carrying their secret invasion plans crash-landed in Belgium.
 These plans confirmed Gamelin's suspicions that the Germans would attempt a rerun of the 1914 Schlieffen Plan by attacking through Belgium, but also revealed that they were planning to occupy part of the neutral Netherlands, a possibility which Gamelin had previously mooted.
 Perhaps influenced by this intelligence, in March, Gamelin revised Plan D with the "Breda Variant" in which the French Seventh Army, under Général d'armée Henri Giraud, would be removed from reserve at Rouen and placed on the border on the left of the BEF.

-In the event of invasion, the Seventh Army would race northwards and link up with Netherlands forces at Breda, where it would protect the approaches to Antwerp from falling into German hands.
+In an invasion, the Seventh Army would race northwards and link up with Netherlands forces at Breda, where it would protect the approaches to Antwerp.
 In the final version of the plan, the Belgians were expected to delay a German advance, then retire from the Albert Canal to the Dyle from Antwerp to Louvain.
 On the Belgian right, the BEF was to defend about 20 km of the Dyle from Louvain to Wavre with nine divisions and the First Army on the right of the BEF was to hold 35 km with ten divisions, from Wavre across the Gembloux Gap to Namur.
 The Ninth Army would take post south of Namur, along the Meuse to the left (northern) flank of the Second Army.

 By March 1940, the BEF had doubled in size to 394,165 men since its original deployment.
 By May 1940 the BEF order of battle consisted of 10 infantry divisions in I Corps, II Corps and III Corps, the BEF Air Component Royal Air Force (RAF) detachment of about 500 aircraft and the Advanced Air Striking Force (AASF) long-range bomber force.
-These were commanded by General Headquarters (GHQ) which held a reserve of Headquarters Troops including the 5th Infantry Division, the 1st Army Tank Brigade and the 1st Light Armoured Reconnaissance Brigade, as well as artillery, signals, pioneers, logistic and medical units.
+These were commanded by General Headquarters (GHQ) which held a reserve of Headquarters Troops including the 5th Infantry Division, the 1st Army Tank Brigade and the 1st Light Armoured Reconnaissance Brigade, as well as artillery, signals, pioneers, supply and medical units.